ViktorAryd/katacoda-scenarios/firecracker/step1.md

 Navigate to the firecracker root directory and build the binary:

-`cd firecracker
-echo y | tools/devtool build
-cd ..`{{Execute}}
+`tools/devtool build`{{Execute}}

-The firecracker binary can be found under   `firecracker/build/cargo_target/x86_64-unknown-linux-musl/debug/` Move it to the root folder and rename it for the next step of the tutorial:
+The firecracker binary can be found under   `firecracker/build/cargo_target/x86_64-unknown-linux-musl/debug/` Navigate to the root folder, then move it there and rename it for the next step of the tutorial:

 `mv firecracker/build/cargo_target/x86_64-unknown-linux-musl/debug/firecracker Firecracker`{{Execute}}